colinscz/.github/CONTRIBUTING.md

 ## Keep core small

 The core package should be as small as possible, it should only contain the core functionality of the library.
-If you are adding a new feature, please consider adding it as a plugin instead. for example, if you want to add support for [Effect Composer](https://threejs.org/examples/?q=compo#webgl_postprocessing_effectcomposer) you should create a new package called `@tresjs/post-processing` and add it as a plugin.
+If you are adding a new feature, please consider adding it as a plugin instead.
 If it's a smaller scope you can always add it to the `cientos` package.

 ### Assets